§60A‑9‑5a. Practitioner requirements to access database and conduct annual search of the database; required rulemaking.

-(a) Upon initially prescribing or dispensing any pain‑relieving controlled substance for a patient and at least annually thereafter should the prescriber or dispenser continue to treat the patient with controlled substances, all persons with prescriptive or dispensing authority and in possession of a valid Drug Enforcement Administration registration identification number and, who are licensed by the Board of Medicine as set forth in article three, chapter thirty of this code, the Board of Registered Professional Nurses as set forth in article seven, chapter thirty of this code, the Board of Dental Examiners as set forth in article four, chapter thirty of this code and the Board of Osteopathy as set forth in article fourteen, chapter thirty of this code shall access the West Virginia Controlled Substances Monitoring Program database for information regarding specific patients for whom they are providing pain‑relieving controlled substances as part of a course of treatment for chronic, nonmalignant pain but who are not suffering from a terminal illness.
+(b) Upon initially prescribing or dispensing any pain‑relieving controlled substance for a patient and at least annually thereafter should the practitioner or dispenser continue to treat the patient with controlled substances, all persons with prescriptive or dispensing authority and in possession of a valid Drug Enforcement Administration registration identification number and, who are licensed by the Board of Medicine as set forth in article three, chapter thirty of this code, the Board of Registered Professional Nurses as set forth in article seven, chapter thirty of this code, the Board of Dental Examiners as set forth in article four, chapter thirty of this code and the Board of Osteopathic Medicine as set forth in article fourteen, chapter thirty of this code shall access the West Virginia Controlled Substances Monitoring Program database for information regarding specific patients for whom they are providing pain‑relieving controlled substances as part of a course of treatment for chronic, nonmalignant pain but who are not suffering from a terminal illness.
 The information obtained from accessing the West Virginia Controlled Substances Monitoring Program database for the patient shall be documented in the patient's medical record.
 A pain‑relieving controlled substance shall be defined as set forth in section one, article three‑a, chapter thirty of this code.

-provisions of article three, chapter twenty‑nine‑a of this code to effectuate the provisions of this section.
+(c) The various boards mentioned in subsection (b) of this section above shall promulgate both emergency and legislative rules pursuant to the provisions of article three, chapter twenty‑nine‑a of this code to effectuate the provisions of this section.